Yttrium-tYcLief/sod-guides/enclave/boss1.md

 PHASE 3: Begins at 40%.

-When Balnazzar lands, Light's Hope will stop working.
-Balnazzar will kill nearby Scarlet Lightbringers - the MT should drag him around to kill them ASAP, because when they die, [Infernals](https://www.wowhead.com/classic/npc=243011/infernal) will spawn in their place.
-The Infernals have [Infernal Presence](https://www.wowhead.com/classic/spell=1232187/infernal-presence) which will gently damage nearby players but makes those players immune to Suppressing Darkness.
-They basically replace the Lightbringers in phase 3.
-Tank them near the boss and stack on them as needed.
+When Balnazzar lands, MT pick him up immediately.
+At this point, [Infernals](https://www.wowhead.com/classic/npc=243011/infernal) will begin spawning.
+They spawn on the Lightbringers over time and kill them.
+However, they have [Infernal Presence](https://www.wowhead.com/classic/spell=1232187/infernal-presence) which will gently damage nearby players but makes those players immune to Suppressing Darkness.
+Tank them near the boss and have melee stack on them as needed.
+Casters/healers should stay in the Lightbringer zones that are still up until the NPCs die.
+Then those players need to move to any that are still alive, or infernals if necessary.

 Boss dies at 5%.